nicolas-hili/Observer/README.md

 It is decomposed into the following steps:

  1. Generate observable code
+ 2. (optional) Filter the capsules to observe
- 2. Compile and execute the system
+ 3. Compile and execute the system
- 3. Observer the system execution
+ 4. Observer the system execution
- 4. Steer the system execution
+ 5. Steer the system execution

  In the following, we assume that you installed the TCP/IP add-on along with the text serialization format.
 For this tutorial, we will use the model located under `Models/ParcelRouter` of the Git repository.